What Are NFTs and What Do They Do?

 Crypto Art Goes Big-Time

-With the Christie’s auction, Beeple’s artwork will be delivered directly to the buyer, along with the unique NFT.
-Also of note, the auction house will accept Ether cryptocurrency as payment.
-And that NFT will contain the artist’s unforgeable signature and be easily identified on the blockchain.
+With the Christie’s auction, Beeple’s artwork was delivered directly to the buyer, along with the unique NFT.
+Also of note, the auction house accepted Ether (ETH) as payment.
+And that NFT contained the artist’s unforgeable signature that can be easily identified on the blockchain.

 Among a certain cross section of the population, NFTs are already becoming a leading asset class.
 And going forward, they – in conjunction with blockchain tech – will serve as a vital authentication tool as we shift toward a digital economy.